 Archuleta County Planning Department is now accepting Archuleta County Vacation Rental permits for short-term rental of homes, condos, or townhouses, after a Pre-Application Conference.
 More information is available in the left tab.

-Call to schedule a required Pre-Application Conference before completing a Vacation Rental Permit application, 970.264.1390 (after 9am MDT, M-F).
+Call to schedule a required Pre-Application Conference before completing a Vacation Rental Permit application, 970.264.1390 (after 9am MST, M-F).

 You can camp in an RV (including many "TIny Homes") on your own residential property with a TEMPORARY USE PERMIT for a 120-day camping season each year.
 All homes for permanent residence must meet building codes and require a building permit.
 Link to the Building Dept. in the side tab.

 Land Use Permits can only be approved for a Legal Lot, which is a lot, parcel or tract of land created prior to September 1, 1972, or after that date by Subdivision Review or exempted by the Board of County Commissioners.
 Any division of land under 35 acres since that date must go through Subdivision Review.

 Our residents and visitors value dark skies they don't enjoy in the city.
 All new outdoor lighting, including replacement fixtures, are required to meet Section 5.4.4 of the Archuleta County Land Use Regulations, in particular:

 - Full cut-off fixture--light cannot shine up into the sky.

 - Fully shielded fixture with opaque or translucent shielding--bulb light cannot be visible.

 Citizen Access for Planning & Building permits is now available online.
 Look up development information and plans, via the Accela hosted website: